-Valentine’s Day wasn’t always about sweethearts and flowers.
+The origins behind Valentine’s Day weren’t always about sweethearts and roses.
 This holiday has a dark past centered around 6th century B.C. and an annual pastoral festival in what is now Rome to cleanse the city of its demons around February 15.
 Called Lupercalia, this festival represented blood sacrifice, random matchmaking and ending in wild coupling to protect the city against evil and insure fertility so it can prosper.

 As time went by with the introduction of Christianity in Rome around 284 A.D., Lupercalia changed because of the actions of a Roman emperor, Claudius II, referred to as Claudius the Cruel.
 This ruler was set on expanding the empire, which meant growing his armies with legions upon legions of soldiers.
 Due to the influence of Christianity, the men felt more loyal to their wives and girlfriends and didn’t want to go off for years and leave the women behind.
 Therefore, Claudius outlawed all marriages and engagements to keep the men in line.